com-chain/JSC3L/README.md

     cd Test
     npm install
-    npx gulp
+    npx gulp serve

-- go to the Output folder
-- serve test.html with a webserver
+A browser window should pop-up with the running demo.